 Scientists have 3D-printed a wind turbine that’s small and light enough to fit into a backpack.

-Called AirEnergy3D, the turbine can plug directly into a laptop or phone to charge it with renewable energy, or can feed electricity back into a household power system, as Adele Peters reports for Fast Company
+Called AirEnergy3D, the turbine can plug directly into a laptop or phone to charge it with renewable energy, or can feed electricity back into a household power system, as Adele Peters reports for Fast Company.

 The turbine is designed to be portable so that it can be carried around by users, or moved around a house depending on where the windiest spot is.
 Its creators at Poland-based company Omni3D are now raising funds on Kickstarter for the device.